codenjoyme/codenjoy-namdreab/src/main/webapp/resources/namdreab/help/en/what-to-do.md

 - Hero that eats a death cap flies over acorns and other heroes for 10 moves.
 - Hero that eats a fly agaric can bite off parts of other heroes and eat acorns without negative effects for 10 moves.
-- Hero that eats gold gets bonus points.
+- Hero that eats strawberry gets bonus points.

 ### Exceptional cases